What Is the Best Job in Cyber Security?

 If you want to know technical specifics, that’s usually dependent upon the field of interest.
 There’s no one area of technical proficiency that will lead you to the best job.

-The Cyber Career Pathways Tool provided by the National Initiative for Cybersecurity Careers And Studies (NICCS) is an amazing source to determine the technical skillset you’ll need for more than 50 different cyber security job titles!
+The Cyber Career Pathways Tool provided by the National Initiative for Cybersecurity Careers and Studies (NICCS) is an amazing source to determine the technical skillset you’ll need for more than 50 different cyber security job titles!

 Other than technical skills, there are definitely some soft skills you also need to consider.
 Common soft skills include critical thinking, analytical problem solving, persistence, communication, interpersonal skills, patience, etc.